RTEMS/rtems-docs/c_user/scheduling_concepts.rst

 called a context switch.
 To perform a context switch, the dispatcher saves the context of the current task and restores the context of the task which has been allocated to the processor.
-Saving and restoring a task’s context is the storing/loading of all the essential information about a task to enable it to continue execution without any effects of the interruption.
-For example, the contents of a task’s register set must be the same when it is given the processor as they were when it was taken away.
-All of the information that must be saved or restored for a context switch is located either in the TCB or on the task’s stacks.
+Saving and restoring a task's context is the storing/loading of all the essential information about a task to enable it to continue execution without any effects of the interruption.
+For example, the contents of a task's register set must be the same when it is given the processor as they were when it was taken away.
+All of the information that must be saved or restored for a context switch is located either in the TCB or on the task's stacks.

 Tasks that utilize a numeric coprocessor and are created with the``RTEMS_FLOATING_POINT`` attribute require additional operations during a context switch.
 These additional operations